Ice-Coffey/Tiktok-Goal-Widget/README.md

 6. Enter `python main.py` to start the application

 ## FOR DEVELOPERS
-1. Inline comments are provided to explain functions.
-2. Config.py has all of the configurables.
+1. Config.py has all of the configurables.
 This includes username, text, etc. If the API portion of the code is non functioning, it is most likely because the user selected in the config file is not online.
 Please change it to a user currently online, and it should work.
-3. package/app.py contains the gui.
+2. package/app.py contains the gui.
 It is able to be updated through updateUI(num), incrementing the number of followers by num amount.
-4. package/window/notifications.py contains the api.
+3. package/window/notifications.py contains the api.
 This takes in live information froma single user's Live and tells you how many followers have followed that stream, as well as who followed individually.
 Also handles disconnects, etc.

 ## Usage
-NOTE: ONLY FUNCTIONS WHEN LIVE.
-SO YOU MIGHT HAVE TO CONFIGURE THIS USING SOMEONE ELSE'S USERNAME FIRST.

 1. Change what you need in the Config.py file
 2. run this line in a terminal in the directory of the file.
 ``` python